enricofer/qgis_report_wizard/README.md

 ## the image filter

 For Any template object, globals, layers features and print layouts, a image filter is available for inserting a object image in the rendered document.
-The syntax and the attributes and the usage of the image filter depends on the target file format (md, odt ...) and on objects type (global, layer, feature or print layout)
+The syntax and the attributes and the usage of the image filter depends on the target file format (md, odt ...) and on objects type (global, layer, feature or print layout or a feature attribute containing a url or a path)